 Read: Not Getting What You Want?
 Time To Change Your Actions

 A third example is someone who is enamored with the romance movies and idol dramas (like I used to be).
 Why is this so?
 Perhaps he/she wants to have more romance in his/her life but isn’t getting it.
 Perhaps he/she is in a relationship at the moment but the relationship isn’t as fulfilling as he/she thought it would be.

 What’s the action step for such a situation then?

-If the person is looking to be in a relationship, then he/she should take a more proactive approach to meeting compatible people.
-Personally, I just signed up for Lunch Actually, a premier matchmaking service, because I want professionals to help me out in finding someone compatible, and also because I want to be meeting people who actually are a good match with what I’m looking for (over hitting the pub or bar scene, or going out with the random guy who hits on me on the street).
+If the person is looking to be in a relationship, then he/she should take a more proactive approach to meet compatible people.
+Personally, I just signed up for Lunch Actually, a premier matchmaking service, because I want professionals to help me find someone compatible, and also because I want to meet people who actually are a good match with what I’m looking for (over hitting the pub or going out with the random guy who hits on me on the street).

-Of course, note that it’s not about going all out just to get a romantic partner, because that might suggest certain fear-based factors at work.
-Be open to being in a relationship and open yourself up to knowing more people and meeting more people; at the same time, work on your goals and your life, and don’t define yourself by whether you have a romantic partner or not.
+Of course, note that it’s not about going all out just to get a romantic partner.
+That might suggest certain fear-based factors at work.
+Be open to being in a relationship and knowing more people and meeting more people.
+At the same time, work on your goals and your life, and don’t define yourself by whether you have a romantic partner or not.